Changissnz/why_the_US/README.md

 16. Some terms associated with the U.S.' competitive spirit are `rat race`, `scramble`, `hustle`, and `ambition`.
 The dirty work and dirty games do not in and of themselves make this country exceptional.
 18. The regionalism of the U.S. ensures that some regions are more favored to hold economic hegemonies over certain industries than others.
 19. The U.S. mantra of war, business, and politics complements the coined sociologist's term, `durable inequality`.
+20. Equal in scope to the U.S.' rich history of technological achievements (despite its being a young nation) is a history more than slightly riddled with fraud.